-The active mortality rates were based on 90 percent of the RP-2014 Employee Mortality Tables for males and females, with full generational mortality using Scale BB.
-The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables, with full generational projection using the ultimate improvement rates from the most recently published scale (U-MP).
+The active mortality rates were based on 90 percent of the RP-2014 Employee Mortality Tables for males and females.
+The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables, with full generational projection using the ultimate improvement rates from the mortality projection scale MP-2018.

-Health Care Trend Rates - The initial medical trend rates were 9.00 percent for Medicare retirees and 7.30 percent for non-Medicare retirees.
-There was an initial prescription drug trend rate of 9.00 percent for all retirees.
-The initial trend rates decrease to an ultimate trend rate of 4.25 percent over a period of 13 years.
+Health Care Trend Rates - The initial medical trend rates were 8.50 percent for Medicare retirees and 7.10 percent for non-Medicare retirees.
+There was an initial prescription drug trend rate of 8.50 percent for all retirees.
+The initial trend rates decrease to an ultimate trend rate of 4.25 percent over a period of 12 years.